daveeS987/201-reading-notes/class-14.md

 Two behaviors that all the good teams generally shared.

-- Members spoke in roughly the same proportion."equality in distribution of conversational turn-taking."
+- Members spoke in roughly the same proportion.
-- Good teams had high ‘‘average social sensitivity’’ Meaning they were skilled at intuiting how others felt based on their tone of voice, their expressions and other nonverbal cues.
+- Had high ‘‘average social sensitivity’’ Meaning they were skilled at sensing how others feel.

-Psychological safety - shared belief held by members of a team that the team is safe for interpersonal risk-taking
+Psychological safety - shared belief that the team is safe for interpersonal risk-taking

-The behaviors that create psychological safety — conversational turn-taking and empathy.
+Behaviors that create psychological safety — taking turns talking, and empathy.